Home AsiaOn the olive oil trail in Anatolia, Turkey

 Link to the restaurant’s website

-Visiting the Muğla Province
+Visiting Muğla Province

 A CULINARY EXPERIENCE AT FOODRUM CULINARY PARK

-This evening was an opportunity for me to test local products such as a beer from Bodrum, Gara Guzu (I rarely miss an opportunity to taste beer from a local micro-brewery).
+This evening was an opportunity for me to test local products such as a beer from Bodrum, the Gara Guzu (I rarely miss an opportunity to taste beer from a local micro-brewery).

 Foodrum Culinary Park